Faezeh-Kh/Coverage4DSLs/README.md

     **NOTE**: Currently, we do not provide any graphical syntax for the xDSLs.

-3.	*xModels&Tests*: the executable models conforming to each xDSL, a set of mutants generated for each of them (by applying the provided mutation operators using WODEL mutant generator), and a test project containing a test suite along with its execution result and its coverage report (under `result_coverage` directory).
+3.	*xModels_Tests*: the executable models conforming to each xDSL, a set of mutants generated for each of them (by applying the provided mutation operators using WODEL mutant generator), and a test project containing a test suite along with its execution result and its coverage report (under `result_coverage` directory).

     **NOTE**: There are also Excel files containing data related to the evaluation of the `fault localization` component.